graphql-aspnet/graphql-aspnet.github.io/docs/types/input-objects.md

 <br/>

 ## Required Fields And Default Values
 Add `[Required]` (from System.ComponentModel) to any property to force a user to supply the field in a query document.
-The type expression will also automatically become non-nullable if it otherwise would have been nullable and no default value will be assigned to the field.
-For example string fields are nullable by default, adding `[Required]` will convert the type expression of the property to `String!` automatically.

-Any non-required field will automatically be assigned a default value that will be made available to introspection queries.
-This default value is equivilant to the property value of the object when the object is instantiated via its default constructor.
-Use the constructor to set any default values you wish to surface.
+Any non-required field will automatically be assigned a default value if not supplied.
+This default value is equivilant to the property value of the object when its instantiated via its public, parameterless constructor.

 <div class="sideBySideCode hljs">
 <div>